carlj/IoT-Hackathon/README.md

 For further information you can check out the tutorial from Adafruit: https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/overview

-If everything up and running you need to enable the i2c ports and install the GPIO Python library.
+If everything is up and running you can check out the python script for the sensors.

 ## Sensor's
 With the current setup we provided a bunch of sensor's: